simonkingaby/DataViz2024-Public/Anaconda/Create a New Conda Environment.md

 ### To Launch Jupyter Lab

-PC:  From the Anaconda Prompt (AI):
+PC:  From the Anaconda Prompt (DataViz):

 ``` Bash
 jupyter lab